NovaH00/Chat-UI/README.md

 </div>

 ## Overview
-Chat WebUI is an open-source, locally hosted web application that puts the power of conversational AI at your fingertips with an intuitive interface for text, document, and vision models.
+Chat UI is an open-source, locally hosted web application that puts the power of conversational AI at your fingertips with an intuitive interface for text, document, and vision models.

 This fork focus on adding [tools](#smart-tools) to improve LLMs functionality, especially for small and local LLMs.